IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_service_api_key.rst

 Parameters
 ----------

+  file (False, str, None)
+    File where api key is to be stored

   name (True, str, None)
     (Required for new resource) Name of the Service API key

+  description (False, str, None)
+    description of the API key

+  apikey (False, str, None)
+    API key value for this API key

+  iam_service_id (True, str, None)
+    (Required for new resource) The service iam_id that this API key authenticates

   locked (False, bool, None)